WHY THIS CAMPAIGN MATTERS

 Sign the petition to make a simple change to the 1988 Copyright, Designs and Patents Act for fair pay on streaming platforms.

-Join the campaign to end this injustice and safeguard the future of the music we love.
+Join the campaign to safeguard the future of the music we love.

 Write to your MP!